 A statistically significant increase in the incidence of hemangiosarcomas and hemangiomas was reported for only male mice that received Polyaminopropyl Biguanide at a dietary concentration of 4000 ppm daily for 2 years.
 In a 97-week study in which mice were fed Polyaminopropyl Biguanide at dietary concentrations up to 1000 ppm prior to and during mating and their offspring were fed the same concentrations, there were no treatment-related (non-neoplastic or neoplastic) increases in histopathologic findings.
 Hemangiosarcomas or hemangiomas in the liver or other sites were reported in this study along with the high mortality incidence (80%) by week 97.
 In a 124-week oral feeding study in which rats were fed Polyaminopropyl Biguanide at concentrations up to 2000 ppm, 80% mortality was also reported.
 A low incidence of hemangiomas or hemangiosarcomas (mostly in lymph nodes) was observed in the groups of remaining animals (7 groups, with 8 to 21 rats/group; 1 animal with a hemangioma or hemangiosarcoma per group).
-When mice were fed Polyaminmopropyl Biguanide at dietary concentrations up to 4000 ppm for up to 28 days, increased cell proliferation in a concentration-related manner was noted at 1200 ppm and 4000 ppm.
-Polyaminopropyl Biguanide was classified as non-carcinogenic in rats fed dietary concentrations up to 2000 ppm for 122 weeks.
+When mice were fed Polyaminopropyl Biguanide at dietary concentrations up to 4000 ppm for up to 28 days, increased cell proliferation in a concentration-related manner was noted at 1200 ppm and 4000 ppm.
+Polyaminopropyl Biguanide was classified as noncarcinogenic in rats fed dietary concentrations up to 2000 ppm for 122 weeks.
 At 124 weeks, 80% mortality overall was reported.
 A low incidence of hemangiomas and hemangiosarcomas was reported in a study in which rats were fed Polyaminopropyl Biguanide at a dietary concentration of 2000 ppm for 2 years.
+In another 2-year study, Polyaminopropyl Biguanide was administered (in drinking water or in diet) to groups of rats.
+Hepatocellular tumors were induced at concentrations of 1000 mg/l and 1500 mg/l, but not at a concentration of 500 mg/l.
+The hypothesized mode of action (MOA) for liver tumors induced by Polyaminopropyl Biguanide in drinking water involves increased hepatocyte proliferation and induction of hepatocellular foci and tumors.